Advising the European Parliament on how to ‘Update the Unfair Contract Terms Directive for Digital Services’. Read more.

 Anti-Democratic Ideology and Criminal Law under Fascist, National Socialist and Authoritarian Regimes, Institute of Advanced Legal Studies, London, 10-11 September 2015

-We are pleased to confirm our next Lasok Lecture will be held on 22nd March 2023.
+In our centenary year we are pleased to announce our next Lasok Lecture will be held on Wednesday 8 November.

 Christopher Docksey, Honorary Director-General of the European Data Protection Supervisor (EDPS) and past lecturer at Exeter Law School, will deliver our annual lecture.

-The topic of the lecture will be 'The Court of Justice and the shaping of the GDPR'.
+The topic of the lecture will be 'The Court of Justice and Traits and Trends in Data Protection law'.

 Find out more about the Lasok Lecture series.